-□Drugs used to promote fertility. □ Drugs used for the relief of cough or cold symptoms. □ Drugs used for cosmetic purposes or to promote hair growth. \square Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations. □ Drugs used for the treatment of sexual or erectile dysfunction. □Drugs used for treatment of anorexia, weight loss, or weight gain. □Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale.
+□Non-prescription drugs (also called over-the-counter drugs). □ Drugs used to promote fertility. □ Drugs used for the relief of cough or cold symptoms. □ Drugs used for cosmetic purposes or to promote hair growth. □ Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations. □ Drugs used for the treatment of sexual or erectile dysfunction. □ Drugs used for treatment of anorexia, weight loss, or weight gain. □Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale.